 Key loss-harvesting opportunities in 2018

 Source: Parametric, 2019.
+For informational purposes only.
+Not a recommendation to buy, sell, or hold any security.
 It is not possible to invest directly in an index.
+All investments are subject to risk of loss.

 The upshot?
 Not only did SMA holders avoid the 3–4% tax drag experienced by investors in actively managed funds, but they would likely have been able to generate anywhere from 1% to 5% in additional tax benefits from tax-loss harvesting the individual stocks in their portfolio.
-The variation in the tax benefit depends on how highly appreciated one’s holdings are, but, as the chart below shows, the impact is undeniable.
+The variation in the tax benefit depends on how highly appreciated one’s holdings are, but the impact is undeniable.

 The bottom line